Table of Contents:

 When the boys were little, I bought a cute little wooden advent calendar and placed it in the center hallway.
 Every morning during the Christmas season, I would wake the boys up with the reminder that they had another door on the calendar to open.
 This realization would jolt them out of bed and start the day in a flurry of excitement and chocolate.
 Breaking the “mom rule” of no sweets for breakfast was a small price to pay for the joy on their faces.

 Family All Together Makes Christmas Special

 We are fortunate to live close to lots of family.
 Since my husband Bill grew up in the San Francisco Bay area, we have lots of family in the surrounding suburbs.
 Everyone gets together for Thanksgiving, Christmas, Easter and the Fourth.
 This group is 45-55 strong.
 We swap houses and take turns hosting parties and all pitch in to make it work.
 Everyone brings delicious food and does their part.
 This tradition has kept the family connected over the years.

 In preparation for Christmas dinner, I rent tables and have a ball creating festive tablescapes.
 The food is always incredible, in addition to the conversation and love shared.
 Some people dread spending time with family during holiday season, but we are so blessed to have the most loving, wonderful family.

 Part of the tradition is creating an excuse to use special dinnerware that once belonged to mine and my husband’s grandmothers.
-The vintage crystal champagne glasses belonged to Bill’s Austrian grandmother whom he’s had a close relationship with throughout his life.
+The vintage crystal champagne glasses belonged to my husband Bill’s Austrian grandmother whom he’s had a close relationship with throughout his life.
 The antique silverware was my grandmother Nan’s most valuable possession.
 Every time I set the holiday table it reminds me how much she loved us and all the memories we shared.

 This is why I love Better Homes & Gardens Heritage dinnerware and serve ware so much.
 The patterns are full of nostalgic charm.
 They recall memories of past seasons and conjure up those sentimental feelings that make the holidays so special.